yuxuanzhuang/ggmolvis/README.md

 [url_license]: https://www.gnu.org/licenses/gpl-2.0
 [url_mda]: https://www.mdanalysis.org

-Molecular visualization with Blender.

-### Features

-- **ggmolvis** is a Python package that provides a high-level interface to [Blender](https://www.blender.org/) for molecular visualization.
+**GGMolVis** is a Python package that provides a high-level interface to [MolecularNodes](https://github.com/BradyAJohnston/MolecularNodes) in
+  [Blender](https://www.blender.org/) for molecular visualization.

+It is inspired by the design patterns of ggplot2 and matplotlib.
+The goal is to create a stable Python API that enables users to visualize molecular trajectories (and potentially other entities in MN) with both automation and customization.
+Everything is designed to be dynamic during frame changes.
+The package also includes capabilities to visualize protein features and analysis results---such as distances, angles, and dihedrals---with texts, lines, and shapes.

+### Features (planned)

+- Trajectory visualization in jupyter notebook.
+- Customizable feature visualization.
+- Analysis result visualization.

 ggmolvis is bound by a [Code of Conduct](https://github.com/yuxuanzhuang/ggmolvis/blob/main/CODE_OF_CONDUCT.md).